 To prepare for the big day, learn about the 5 Things Hopeful Adoptive Parents Should Never Do at the Hospital.

 “Love can change a person the way a parent can change a baby- awkwardly, and often with a great deal of mess.” – Lemony Snicket, Horseradish

 This is the day you get to bring your baby home!
 This is a bittersweet day with lots of tears on all sides.
 Be prepared for your heart to grow three sizes.

-Check out the adoption laws in your state by clicking here.
+Check out the adoption laws in your state.

 A failed placement is when a child has been placed with adoptive parents but, for whatever reason, the legal paperwork cannot be obtained that would allow the adoption placement to proceed.

 A failed adoption can feel like the end of the world, but you can make it through your grief.
 Take time to grieve and to heal.
 Keep hope alive in your heart and be forgiving.